EtienneFerrier/Java_palette_database/README.md

 The palette database examples are from Adobe Kuler [most popular palettes](https://color.adobe.com/explore/most-popular/?time=all).
 Two suggestion mechanisms are available, by *semantic relatedness* and by *color proximity*.
   1. Semantic suggestions use WS4J (Word Net) to find palettes in the database which name is related to a word query.
   2. Colorspace suggestions find palettes in the database which are perceptually close to a palette query.

 ## Libraries
 All required jars are included in the project.
-The WS4J jar file is quite large (40 Mb).
+The [Jawjaw](https://code.google.com/archive/p/jawjaw/) library contains the wordnet database.
+The [WS4J](https://code.google.com/archive/p/ws4j/) library contains the word similarity interface.

 ## Palettes data
 Example databases are stored as CSV files in the `data/` folder.
-`kuler1.csv`contains ~70 palettes, `kuler2.csv` contains ~650 palettes.
+`kuler1_pos.csv`contains ~70 palettes, `kuler3_pos.csv` contains ~1000 palettes.
 For now, the database only handles 5-colors palettes.
+For each palette, the CSV files also contain POS tags for the name of the palette.

 ## Demo